You can get a 5G SIM Only Deal from £15/month in the UK. We compare 5G SIM cards from EE, Vodafone and more.

 - OnePlus 7 Pro 5G: Available on EE.

 - OPPO Reno 5G: Available on EE.

-- Samsung Galaxy S10 5G: Available on EE and Vodafone.
+- Samsung Galaxy S10 5G: Available on EE, Three and Vodafone.

-- Xiaomi Mi MIX 3 5G: Available on Vodafone.
+- Xiaomi Mi MIX 3 5G: Available on Three and Vodafone.

-You may also be able to buy a 5G smartphone from various retailers on an unlocked basis.
+You can also buy a 5G smartphone from various retailers on an unlocked basis.

 All of the 5G-ready smartphones currently available on the market are powered by Google’s Android operating system.
 If you’re looking for an Apple iPhone that supports 5G coverage, this is likely to only be available around September 2020 according to the latest industry rumours.